dholab/prolonged-infection-suppfig2/README.md

 - `random_sample_seed` - A seed that determines which GenBank accessions are pseudo-randomly selected by the script `select_subsample.R`.
 Our default value for this seed is 14; changing this will result in a final figure that is not identical to the figure in our manuscript.
 - `refseq` - path to the SARS-CoV-2 reference sequence (GenBank Accession MN9089473.3), which is in the workflow subdirectory `resources/`
 - `results` - path to default workflow output directory
-- `results_fasta` - path to a subdirectory of `results/` where whole-genome consensus sequences for each GenBank accession are placed.
-- `results_sam` - path to a subdirectory of `results/` where SAM files are placed.
-- `results_vcf` - path to a subdirectory of `results/` where VCF files detailing the mutations in each sample are placed.
+- `results_data_files` - path to a subdirectory of `results/` where data files like VCFs are placed.
 - `visuals` - path to a subdirectory of `results/` where graphics are stored.
 This is where the final supplementary figure 2 PDF is placed.

 These parameters can be altered in the command line with a double-dash flag, like so: